 (c) finally, that it is the ruler of this world, Satan, who has been condemned through Jesus’ death.
 Satan, the devil, evil, death or whatever its name might be personifies all that is opposed to goodness.
 Greed, malice, hopelessness, indifference to the needs of others are some of its contemporary forms.
 Again, through the paschal event, more particularly Jesus’ dying on the cross, the prince of this world lost its power, that is, death no longer has the gripped upon humanity because Jesus has offered life to the full for all.
 Thus, a person of faith is not tainted by greed, malice but rather shows concern for others.

 To end this short reflection, let me share with you a story of the great Norwegian explorer Ronald Amundsen, the first to discover the magnetic meridian of the North Pole and to discover the South Pole.
 On one of his trips, Amundsen took a homing pigeon with him.
 When he had finally reached the top of the world, he opened the bird’s cage and set it free.
 Imagine the delight of Amundsen’s wife, back in Norway, when she looked up from the doorway of her home and saw the pigeon circling in the sky above.
 No doubt, she exclaimed, “He’s alive!
 My husband is still alive!”

-Brothers and sisters, in the coming Sunday is the feast of the Ascension of Jesus.
-This feast is a strong reminder that Jesus is no longer with us in person because he is now with the Father.
-But at the same time he remains and continuous to be with us in the Spirit because he has sent the Advocate, the indication of his presence in our midst.
+This coming Sunday is the feast of the Ascension of Jesus.
+The feast reminds us that Jesus is no longer with us in person because he is now with the Father but at the same time he remains and continuous to be with us in the Spirit because he has sent the Advocate, the indication of his presence in our midst.
 Let us then constantly remind ourselves of Jesus words in today’s Gospel, “it is better for you that I go.
 For if I do not go, the Advocate will not come to you.
 But if I go, I will send him to you.”(Jn 16, 7)